 According to a 1999 University of California Berkley study:

 “Walls, infiltration, and roofs are the biggest contributors to heating loads in the old, uninsulated buildings.”

 Source: Simulation Research

-According to the study infiltration accounts for approximately 28% of heat loss in older buildings and a major place that occurs is around ill-fitting doors and windows.
+According to the study, infiltration accounts for approximately 28% of heat loss in older buildings and a major place in which that occurs is around ill-fitting doors and windows.